lauriequincey/snowlines/README.md

 Note:
 - The end result from running this produces a red coloured snow-edge.
 - Glaciers and ice caps are masked, however, an unmasked snow-edge is also available in the map layers.
 - You will likely have to zoom the map viewer to see the snow-edge result in full detail if you are analysing larger than a local area.
 Why? - Earth Engine analyses are run to the output scale, not input scale.
-See: https://developers.google.com/earth-engine/guides/scale.
+See: https://developers.google.com/earth-engine/guides/scale and https://developers.google.com/earth-engine/guides/projections.

 ## Analysis Code
 Analysis scripts can be found under the "analysis" folder.
 They are written in R (v4.1.1).